Self-Supervised Dynamical System Representations for Physiological Time-Series: Real Physiological Data Experiments

 {\bf Data. } We consider 4 commonly used physiological time-series datasets from distinct sensor domains, each consisting of long trials with time-varying classification labels.
 We use Human Activity Recognition (HAR) \citep{reyes2015smartphone}, where human activity is estimated from accelerometer and gyroscope signals; PPG \citep{schmidt2018introducing}, where optical blood volume signals are used to estimate stress levels; ECG \citep{moody1983new}, where the heart's electrical activity is used to detect rhythm abnormalities; and EEG \citep{kemp2000analysis}, where the brain's electrical activity is used to estimate sleep stages.
 A detailed description of these datasets is provided in Appendix \ref{appendix:real_data}.

-{\bf Baselines. } We benchmark performance against a representative set of SSL pretraining approaches, including three CL methods: SimCLR \citep{chen2020simple}, TS2Vec \citep{yue2022ts2vec}, and REBAR \citep{xu2023rebar}, two SVAE models: LFADS \citep{sedler2023lfads, sussillo2016lfads} and DSVAE \citep{yingzhen2018disentangled}, and two masked modeling approaches: TimeMAE \citep{cheng2023timemae} and PatchTST~\citep{nie2022time}.
+{\bf Baselines. } We benchmark performance against a representative set of SSL pretraining approaches, including three CL methods: SimCLR \citep{chen2020simple}, TS2Vec \citep{yue2022ts2vec}, and REBAR \citep{xu2024rebar}, two SVAE models: LFADS \citep{sedler2023lfads, sussillo2016lfads} and DSVAE \citep{yingzhen2018disentangled}, and two MAE approaches: TimeMAE \citep{cheng2026timemae} and PatchTST~\citep{nie2022time}.
 To evaluate the pretraining objective, we use the same dilated convolution encoder architecture~\citep{yue2022ts2vec} across all CL and SVAE experiments, ensuring that performance differences reflect the quality of the pretraining rather than differences in architectures.
-For MAE baselines, we retain the original transformer encoders, since the architecture is often a critical component of the method and changing it can reduce performance.
-Additional details on baseline design are provided in Appendix \ref{appendix:baselines}.
+For MAE baselines, we retain the original transformer encoders, since changing it reduces performance.
+Appendix \ref{appendix:baselines} provides additional details on baselines.